The Farm: Or How I Learned to Live With a Yellow-Bellied Sapsucker in the Freezer...

 Somewhere between summer days on the pond and winter afternoons beside the fire, something strange was going on.

-Unbeknownst to me, both my aunt and sister experienced alien abductions while living at THE FARM.
-I did see a large glowing orb on the upstairs landing after dabbling in the occult and would find myself outside on the lawn at 3 a.m. occasionally, but I never associated these events with aliens.
-My aunt told me she was interviewed by Bud Hopkins and learned that these orbs often contained aliens.
-Do do do do, do do do do.
+I did see a large glowing orb on the upstairs landing after dabbling in the occult (another story) and would find myself outside on the lawn at 3 a.m. occasionally, but I never associated these events with aliens.
+At the time.

 I've sorted through things, and put together some anecdotes that may lead somewhere.

-And then, after my mother's mother died, her brother, my uncle, told me that strange lights were seen above her farm house.
+My mother's mother died, Grandma Hastings, and after the funeral her brother, my uncle, shared with me that strange lights were seen hovering above her farm house.
 This is the grandmother who gave birth to three bald children, one of whom is my mother.

 The UFO connection can be read here: Is the Chesapeake Bay Home to a Hidden UFO Base?